1071 AZ AMSTERDAM

 When you’ve had your fill of the P.C.
 Hooftstraat, wander over to the Van Baerlestraat.
 Here you’ll a number of renowned Dutch fashion designers like Pauw, The People of the Labyrinths and Fred de la Bretonière which is known for its functional yet elegant boots and handbags.
 Rivet Ledertassen also has a lovely selection of (designer) leather handbags.
 If you’re looking for a bit of extra pampering, schedule an appointment at the Soap Treatment Store for a facial , manicure or massage.

 From the Van Baerlestraat, head deeper into Amsterdam Zuid down the lovely Willemsparkweg.
-Visit Oog in Oog for designer (sun)glasses, get a suit made to measure at Suitsupply or try on an elegant dress at Thalian.
+Visit Oog in Oog for designer (sun)glasses or try on an elegant dress at Thalian.
 Lovers of distinctive furniture and lighting head to Edha Interieur.
 The Willemsparkweg also has a variety of tempting cafés and restaurants if you want to grab a bite and rest your feet.

 Halfway down the Willemsparkweg you’ll cross the Cornelis Schuytstraat – the perfect place to put together a complete new outfit.
 Step inside French Connection for the best in British design.
 Admire the designer shoes at Shoebaloo or Manwood, and then find the perfect earrings or watch at one of the many jewellers on the street.